k3jph/k3jph.github.io/service/maryland-defense-force.md

 ## About the Maryland Defense Force

+Maryland established the Maryland State Guard in 1917 after the Maryland National Guard entered federal service during the First World War.
+The Guard served the State during that absence and stood down in 1920 after the National Guard returned.

+Maryland re-formed the State Guard in 1941 as the United States entered the Second World War.
+Its members performed in-state security, emergency, and disaster-response work while the National Guard was federally mobilized; the remaining formations stood down in 1947.

+The General Assembly reactivated the state-defense-force authority in 1983.
+The [Maryland Military Department's official history](https://military.maryland.gov/mddf/Pages/History.aspx) identifies that reactivation as the beginning of the present force; the [Maryland State Archives](https://msa.maryland.gov/msa/mdmanual/25ind/html/51milf.html) records its 1990 reorganization under the Maryland Defense Force name.

-The modern MDDF is part of Maryland's Military Department and one of its four pillars.
-Its stated role is to provide supplemental professional, technical, and military support to the Maryland Army National Guard, Maryland Air National Guard, and Maryland Department of Emergency Management.
+After September 11, 2001, the force's role developed around providing supplemental professional and technical support to Maryland military and emergency operations.
+Its current official mission is to support the Maryland Army National Guard, Maryland Air National Guard, and Maryland Department of Emergency Management.

-Maryland law establishes the MDDF as a military force within the State's organized militia.
-It also provides for State Active Duty when the Governor calls the militia in response to a public crisis, disaster, or other legally specified circumstance.
-Those are the institutional facts relevant to my service record.
+Maryland law establishes the MDDF as a military force within the State's organized militia and permits State Active Duty when the Governor calls the militia in response to a public crisis, disaster, or other legally specified circumstance.
+The force is separate and distinct from the Maryland National Guard, though its purpose is to support the State's military and emergency-response institutions.

-The earlier Maryland State Guard and state-defense-force history is real and worth documenting carefully, but the old page's broad chronology and claims about its organization were not sufficiently supported by the sources available for this revision.
-I have removed them rather than convert them into confident-looking folklore.

 {% include relatedposts.html tag="Maryland Defense Force" %}